 - The color is available in white and silver.

 You Can Buy BQLZR Semiclosed Banjo Tuners on the Link Below!

 2. Gotoh Tuners Machine Heads SG381-01 – Chrome

-Because they improved precision fitting gears, they gained a lot of trusts and right now are considered as the number one machine head by many musicians in the world.
+Because they improved precision fitting gears, they gained a lot of trust and right now are considered the number one machine head by many musicians in the world.

 These tuners come with a metal keystone head and will be perfect for your three-on-a-side setup.
 Additionally, there is mounting hardware included in the package with tuning pegs.